 I was born and raised in Dulac, LA a little town that was always full of sunshine.
-As a kid in middle school it was cool to put cooking oil on our bodies and sunbath on our house roof that was black.
-By the time I hit high school tanning beds was the next big thing.
+As a kid in middle school, it was cool to put cooking oil on our bodies and sunbath on our house roof that was black.
+By the time I hit high school, tanning beds was the next big thing.
 I purchased unlimited tanning packages to get the darkest tan I could so I looked great on the runway.
 Little did I know this would soon catch up with me.
 In college I noticed a mole on my chest that kept changing but just kept ignoring it.
 When I graduated college and got my dream job I finally went to the doctor because I had health insurance.
-Days later I received the worst Christmas gift ever.
+Days later, I received the worst Christmas gift ever.
 I received a call from my dermatologist that I had melanoma on my chest and leg, and would have to go to surgery immediately.

 Each spot removed was the size of a baseball.
 I also had to get lymph nodes taken out.
-It's been years later and sometimes I still feel the pain.
+It's been years and sometimes I still feel the pain.
 I am a survivor!
 I have learned to stop and smell the flowers and appreciate the little things in life.
 I have realized that I should not take my life for granted because all it takes is one strong ray to take everything away.
 I wear sunblock everyday rain or shine and long sleeves for extra protection.
 I have not owned a pair of shorts for years and don't plan on taking that chance ever again.
-My message to all young ladies is to be comfortable in your own skin and protect it like a previous treasure!
+My message to all young ladies is to be comfortable in your own skin and protect it like a precious treasure!